asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 ## `game_regen_legal_moves`

-This is the current state of this function, which a lot is riding on:
+This is the current state of this procedure, which a lot is riding on:

 ```odin
 @(private)